dragon-froot/robin_hood_bot/README.md

 ## Basic Usage

-Once you have installed all of the requirements you can run the following command to get very basic data
+Once you have installed all requirements run the following command.
+This will return a list of all current holdings and basic information about what it is that you are holding.
 ```
 python3 main.py -e <RobinHood Email> -p <RobinHood Password>
 ```
-This will return a list of all current holdings and basic information about what it is that you are holding.